nickbclifford/PeriodicTable-API/README.md

 ## Issues?
 Bugs?
 Compliments?
 If you find a bug or issue, please submit an issue here on [GitHub](https://github.com/MiningPotatoes/PeriodicTable-API).

-If you want to help join the fight, feel free to submit a pull request with your code!
+If you want to help me <del>cry</del> code, feel free to submit a pull request with your code!